Five Easy Day Trips from Sydney by Train

 • Loves Bay to Gerringong (6km)

 To fuel all that walking, you will need some sustenance.
-After years of being best known for its ice creamery and fish and chips, the town has a growing food scene.
+The town has a growing food scene, after years of being best known for its ice creamery and fish and chips.

 Among our favourites is Penny Whistlers in Shoalhaven Street, offering some fantastic salads like the Roasted Broccoli & Macadamia, or big juicy burgers and even a Brazilian seafood stew; all served with stunning water views.